 Our licensing webpages should cover everything you need to know about licensing your boat with us.
-But here are some questions we get asked regularly by boaters, new and experienced, that can help point you in the right direction.
+Here are some questions we get asked regularly by boaters, new and experienced, that can help point you in the right direction.

-See useful licensing downloads section for all the fees you need now.
-From April 2019 licences will be calculated by length and width.
-The price depends on your boat length, (remember to include fenders and any thing else that adds to its length), plus a combination of these other options:
+Visit the useful licensing downloads section to find everything you now need.
+From April 2020, licences will be calculated by length and width (also known as “beam”).
+The price depends on your boat length, (remember to include fenders and any thing else that adds to its length), boat width plus a combination of these other options:

 No, it costs the same whether you have a home mooring or continuously cruise.